Mayor Greg Peterson

 Ward 1 Representative

-Greg Peterson was elected mayor by his peers on Council on Jan.
-12, 2016.
+Greg Peterson was re-elected mayor by his peers on Council on Jan.
+19, 2018.
 He was first elected to Dublin City Council in November 1997 and served until December 2001.
-Peterson was re-elected to Council in November 2013, and is currently serving his second four-year term.
+Peterson was re-elected to Council in November 2013 and November 2017, and is currently serving his third four-year term.
 He also has served his community as a trial judge for the Franklin County Court of Common Pleas and as an assistant prosecuting attorney in the Franklin County Prosecutor’s office.

 Peterson was a member of the Dublin Convention & Visitors Bureau Board of Directors from 2009 to 2013.
 He is a graduate of Case Western Reserve University School of Law and The Ohio State University.
 He has been a speaker for the Ohio Attorney General’s Conference on Law Enforcement and is a guest lecturer on complex criminal prosecution at Columbus State Community College.